minimaxir/aitextgen/README.md

 ## Ethics

 aitextgen is a tool primarily intended to help facilitate creative content.
-It is not a tool intended to decive.
+It is not a tool intended to deceive.
 Although parody accounts are an obvious use case for this package, make sure you are _as upfront as possible_ with the methodology of the text you create.
 This includes:

 - State that the text was generated using aitextgen and/or a GPT-2 model architecture. (a link to this repo would be a bonus!)
 - If parodying a person, explicitly state that it is a parody, and reference who it is parodying.